Paul Shepard

 Paul Howe Shepard, Jr. (June 12, 1925 – July 27, 1996) was an American environmentalist and author best known for introducing the "Pleistocene paradigm" to deep ecology.
 His works established a normative framework in terms of evolutionary theory and developmental psychology.
 He offered a critique of sedentism/civilization and advocates modeling human lifestyles on those of nomadic prehistoric humans.
 He explored the connections between domestication, language, and cognition.

 Early life and education

 Shepard was born in Kansas City and earned his bachelor's degree from the University of Missouri.
 He went on to earn a doctorate from Yale, and his 1967 book Man in the Landscape: a Historic View of the Esthetics of Nature was based on his thesis.
 From 1973 until his retirement in 1994 he taught at Pitzer College and Claremont Graduate University.

 Career

-He taught biology at Knox College and established the school's Green Oaks Biological Field Station with George Ward.
+Shepard taught biology at Knox College and established the school's Green Oaks Biological Field Station with George Ward.